-REQUEST

-Current Zoning: R-4 (single family residential) Proposed Zoning: R-17MF(CD) (multifamily residential, conditional) with five years vested rights
+REQUEST Current Zoning: R-4 (single family residential)

+Proposed Zoning: R-17MF(CD) (multifamily residential, conditional)

-LOCATION
+with five years vested rights

-Approximately 8.6 acres located on the east side of Tyvola Road near the intersection with Tyvola Centre Drive.
+LOCATION Approximately 8.6 acres located on the east side of Tyvola Road near the intersection with Tyvola Centre Drive.

-SUMMARY OF PETITION The petition proposes to develop a vacant wooded parcel near Renaissance Park with up to $\frac{146}{129}$ multifamily residential units at a density of $\frac{16.94}{14.97}$ dwelling units per acre (DUA).
-PROPERTY OWNER PETITIONER AGENT/REPRESENTATIVE WGG Building LLC, Alson L. Goode Jr. NC Steadfast Ventures, LLC Colin M Jenest COMMUNITY MEETING Meeting is required and has been held.
+SUMMARY OF PETITION

+The petition proposes to develop a vacant wooded parcel near Renaissance Park with up to 146 129 multifamily residential units at a density of 16.94 14.97 dwelling units per acre (DUA).

+PROPERTY OWNER PETITIONER

+WGG Building LLC, Alson L. Goode Jr.

+AGENT/REPRESENTATIVE

+NC Steadfast Ventures, LLC Colin M Jenest

+COMMUNITY MEETING

+Meeting is required and has been held.
 Report available online.
 Number of people attending the Community Meeting: 7.

+STAFF RECOMMENDATION Staff recommends approval of this petition upon resolution of an outstanding issue related to land use.

+Plan Consistency

-STAFF RECOMMENDATION Staff recommends approval of this petition.
-Plan Consistency The petition is inconsistent with the single family up to 4 dwellings per acre land use recommendation for this site, as per the Southwest District Plan.
+The petition is inconsistent with the single family up to 4 dwellings per acre land use recommendation for this site, as per the Southwest District Plan.
 The petition also does not meet the General Development Policy recommendations for 17 DUA.

-Rationale for Recommendation While inconsistent with the adopted future land use for the site, multifamily development would be consistent with the development pattern along this segment of Tyvola Road, where there are several other multifamily complexes.
+Rationale for Recommendation

+While inconsistent with the adopted future land use for the site, multifamily development would be consistent with the development pattern along this segment of Tyvola Road, where there are several other multifamily complexes.

-The site is adjacent to and will have a direct connection to Yorkmont Park.
-The petition commits to several transportation improvements including the construction of left turn lanes, a 12' multi-use path, and relocated pedestrian crossing of Tyvola Road.
-The petition commits to upgrading the CATS bus stop on the site's Tyvola Road frontage.
-The approval of this petition will revise the adopted future land use as specified by the Southwest District Plan , from current recommended single family up to 4 DUA to multi-family up to 17 DUA for the site.
+- The site is adjacent to and will have a direct connection to Yorkmont Park. - The petition commits to several transportation improvements including the construction of left turn lanes, a 12' multi-use path, and relocated pedestrian crossing of Tyvola Road. - The petition commits to upgrading the CATS bus stop on the site's Tyvola Road frontage.

+The approval of this petition will revise the adopted future land use as specified by the Southwest District Plan, from current recommended single family up to 4 DUA to multi-family up to 17 DUA for the site.